arildj78/DroneLights/README.md

 ![Battery](https://github.com/arildj78/DroneLights/raw/master/images/IMG_8416.JPG)

-# EMI
+# EMC
 Operation of the light rig shall not reduce up- or downlink ranges by more than 5%.
-The rig should preferably be compliant with relevant EMI standards.
+The rig should preferably be compliant with MIL-STD-461 *(Requirements for the control of Electromagnetic Interference Characteristics of Subsystems and Equipment)* although running a full test is outside of the budget of this project.

 # FAR airworthiness
 The US Code of Federal Regulations Title 14 - also known as the Federal Aviation Regulations states in its part 27 [AIRWORTHINESS STANDARDS for NORMAL CATEGORY ROTORCRAFT].